Mass spectrometry: Detectors

 The final element of the mass spectrometer is the detector.
 The detector records either the charge induced or the current produced when an ion passes by or hits a surface.
 In a scanning instrument, the signal produced in the detector during the course of the scan versus where the instrument is in the scan (at what m/Q) will produce a mass spectrum, a record of ions as a function of m/Q.

+The linear dynamic range is the range over which the detector signal is linear with analyte concentration.

 Typically, some type of electron multiplier is used, though other detectors including Faraday cups and ion-to-photon detectors are also used.
 Because the number of ions leaving the mass analyzer at a particular instant is typically quite small, considerable amplification is often necessary to get a signal.
 Microchannel plate detectors are commonly used in modern commercial instruments.
 In FTMS and Orbitraps, the detector consists of a pair of metal surfaces within the mass analyzer/ion trap region which the ions only pass near as they oscillate.
 No direct current is produced, only a weak AC image current is produced in a circuit between the electrodes.
 Other inductive detectors have also been used.